 *Sam had to learn which plants were edible where he lived.
 This is very important in the wilderness, since some plants and mushrooms can make you very sick.

 Do some research to find out what types of edible plants grow where you live.
 Where are they found and what can they be used for?

 *Sam caught a baby falcon that he named Fearful and trained her to hunt for him.
 Falconry is still something that is practiced today.

 Learn about what it takes to become a falconer and find out about the organizations that work with this skill.

 Field Trip Ideas

 Have fun with this unit!
-There are so many fun things to do with it.
-Comment below and let me know how it goes!
+There are so many fun things to do with it!

 For more great resources and encouragement, be sure to sign up for my newsletter.
 I’d love to have you as part of our community!